accordionpeas/grunt-require/README.md

 Achieve easy switching between development and production-ready code without changing any script references within your HTML.
 Built and un-built application code is written into the same file so switching between them is super easy.
 The typical process for using this task is as follows:

 - run grunt requirejs:dev
-- default.js now contains a document.write references to requireJS and your main config file
+- default.js now contains references to requireJS and your main config file as well as an automatic require block for your "main" script - the entry point into your application.
 - work on your app code
 - run grunt requirejs:prod
 - default.js now contains a compressed and compiled version of your app code.